 Corner of Margaret & Edward Streets, Brisbane

-Our review of the Stamford Plaza Brisbane
+Our review of the high tea at the Stamford Plaza Brisbane

 Customs House Brisbane

 This is one of Brisbane’s most awarded function venues.
 Customs House is situated in Brisbane’s CBD right on the river.
 If you’re lucky you’ll get a table overlooking the stunning Story Bridge.
 What could be more Brisbane than Queensland sand crab?
 Pair it with sweet ginger dressing in a cucumber cup and there’ll be an explosion of flavours and textures in your mouth.
 You can wash down the treat with a complimentary mimosa.

 399 Queen Street, Brisbane